Room Selection

 • If you opt not to select your roommate, a roommate will be assigned to you by the Housing Office.

 Defined as a need or condition that requires a student to have a modification to their physical living environment and/or meal plan.
 Students requesting housing accommodations must submit a request to the Center for Disability Resources (CDR) office.
 Accommodation examples could include a physical alteration to a room for medical or psychological needs, a specific space/room type, or various food options/restrictions that are medically necessary.
 The goal of an accommodation request is to allow the student to fully participate in the residential experience while remaining on campus.
-Students are encouraged to submit their requests as early as possible and no later than the CDR deadline.
+Students are encouraged to submit their requests as early as possible and no later than the CDR deadline (June 1 for incoming students).

 Questions regarding how to submit a Housing Accommodation Request should be directed to the Center for Disability Resources (CDR) at 315.443.4498.